 See below.
 If you didn’t see your question answered here, then please contact us at firstname.lastname@example.org.

 Yes.
 While private businesses and retail store closures have significantly reduced the number of licence issuers available to purchase products in person, many ServiceOntario locations offer this service and remain open.
 Please note: the Government of Ontario is urging ‘Ontarians not to visit a ServiceOntario centre unless completely necessary’.
-Ontario fishing and hunting licence products can also be purchased by phone (1-800-288-1155) or online at https://www.huntandfishontario.com/.
+Ontario fishing and hunting licence products can also be purchased by phone (1-800-288-1155) or online at huntandfishontario.com.

 The OFAH is encouraging all anglers and hunters to abide by all government Orders and follow government public health guidelines to ensure the safety of themselves and others.
 Where anglers and hunters live in the province, the opportunities available to them, and other factors will determine whether someone should go fishing or hunting.
-The direction of public health officials is paramount right now and every angler and hunter need to take an honest look at their situation and determine if they can fish and hunt within those guidelines.
-More details on OFAH’s advice to anglers and hunters is available here: www.ofah.org/safetytips.
+The direction of public health officials is paramount right now and every angler and hunter needs to take an honest look at their situation and determine if they can fish and hunt within those guidelines.
+More details on OFAH’s advice to anglers and hunters is available here: ofah.org/safetytips.

-Licenses and tags can still be purchased online and printed at home.
-Also, select Service Ontario sites and license issuers are still open.
+Licences and tags can still be purchased online and printed at home.
+Also, select Service Ontario sites and licence issuers are still open.
 Visit here for a list of Service Ontario closures.
 Note that not all Service Ontario’s provide licensing services.
 If these options are not accessible to you, you can purchase your licences, tags, and apply to draws over the phone at 1-800-288-1155.
 Only Outdoors Cards are mailed out, you will still need to print your licences and/or tags.
-If you have purchased a tag over the phone, you could have a trusted individual make an account for you at www.huntandfishontario.com and print your licence and/or tags for you.
-You can learn how to make an account at here.
+If you have purchased a tag over the phone, you could have a trusted individual make an account for you at huntandfishontario.com and print your licence and/or tags for you.
+You can learn how to make an account here.